Automated trading system: Strategies

-This strategy is based on the idea that the values/prices of assets will revert to their mean prices/values.

 "A continuous mean-reverting time series can be represented by an Ornstein-Uhlenbeck stochastic differential equation:

 Where $\theta$ is the rate of reversion to the mean, $\mu$ is the mean value of the process, $\sigma$ is the variance of the process and $W_t$ is a Wiener Process or Brownian Motion".

 History

 The concept of automated trading system was first introduced by Richard Donchian in 1949 when he used a set of rules to buy and sell the funds.
+Donchian proposed a novel concept in which trades would be initiated autonomously in response to the fulfillment of predetermined market conditions.
+Due to the absence of advanced technology at the time, Donchian's staff was obligated to perform manual market charting and assess the suitability of executing rule-based trades.
+Although this laborious procedure was susceptible to human error, it established the foundation for the subsequent development of transacting financial assets.

-Then, in the 1980s, the concept of rule based trading became more popular when famous traders like John Henry began to use such strategies.
+Then, in the 1980s, the concept of rule based trading (trend following) became more popular when famous traders like John Henry began to use such strategies.
 In the mid 1990s, some models were available for purchase.
 Also, improvements in technology increased the accessibility for retail investors.
+Later, Justin-Niall Swart employed a Donchian channel-based trend-following trading method for portfolio optimization in his South African futures market analysis.

 The early form of an Automated Trading System, composed of software based on algorithms, that have historically been used by financial managers and brokers.
 This type of software was used to automatically manage clients' portfolios.
 However, the first service to free market without any supervision was first launched in 2008 which was Betterment by Jon Stein.
 Since then, this system has been improving with the development in the IT industry.
-Now, Automated Trading System is managing huge assets all around the globe.
-In 2014, more than 75 percent of the stock shares traded on United States exchanges (including the New York Stock Exchange and NASDAQ) originated from automated trading system orders.